mikolmogorov/Ragout/docs/USAGE.md

 ### Phylogenetic tree

-If this parameter is committed, Ragout infers phylogenetic tree based on breakpoint data.
+If this parameter is omitted, Ragout infers phylogenetic tree based on breakpoints data.
 Generally, it gives a good approximation.
 However, if you already know the tree, we recommended to guide the algorithm with it.